 Cloudtrax is at its base a router management system, the OzSpots hotspot service adds further features and control to support a plug & play business model with a minimal learning curve for the retail customer.

 We have IT guys who prefer to let us handle there hotspots rather than get involved with public access networking, wifi, Windows, android, Apple products and browsers all trying to work together.

-Why not use my ISP’s modem or other wifi hardware like Telstra Air as a hotspot?
+Why not use my ISP’s modem or WiFi hardware like Telstra Air as a hotspot for guest WiFi?

 Using a default router/modem without dedicated hotspot features to share internet with the public is asking for trouble.

 - All data through the line is the internet account holder’s responsibility.
-In the case where a guest accessed illegal content you could easily be liable.
-Eventually it will be law to log data from a specific user.
+In the case where a guest accessed illegal content you could easily be liable – not that it’s enforced if you do it right.
+Eventually it will be law to log data from these public networks.

-- Everyone’s computer can be accessed by every other user on the same wifi.
+- Guest computers are often not isolated properly.
 An average 15 year old could have a field day with anyone else’s data.

 - Who provides support to technophobes?
 With the massive expectation of quality internet access quests need the internet now and they want it fast.